Frequently Asked Questions

 We have 27 full-size John Deere tractors to effectively service our residential customers and a substantial fleet of diverse equipment to handle commercial snow clearing/removal and commercial ice management services.

-No. The Teflon edge on our blades pulls most of the snow off the surface of your driveway but will not necessarily clear it right to the bare surface.
-Unlike a heavier plow truck that pushes the snow with a significant downward force, our lighter tractors pull and blow the snow.
+Not necessarily.
+The Teflon edge on our blades pulls most of the snow off the surface of your driveway but will not necessarily clear it right to the bare surface.
+Unlike a heavier plow truck that pushes the snow with a significant downward force, our relatively lightweight tractors back into your driveway, pull and blow the snow.
 Depending on the surface and the nature of the snow, there may be times when our blade can get very close to the hard surface, but for the most part, your driveway will have a thin layer of snow on it, much like our city side streets do after they’ve been plowed.

 Our residential snow removal equipment is actually less noisy than a walk-behind snowblower!
 We are typically in and out of your driveway in under 2 minutes, minimizing the disturbance to you and your neighbours.

 The most thorough in the business!
-Every October, each operator is trained on the navigation of their route, familiarized with the operation of the equipment (tractors, blowers and tablets) and thoroughly briefed on the safety issues affecting both the public and the operator.
+Every October, each operator is trained on the navigation of their route, familiarized with the operation of the equipment (tractors, blowers and tablets), and thoroughly briefed on the safety issues affecting both the public and the operator.
 They are also made aware of the city by-laws affecting snow removal in Sudbury.
-As soon as there is snow on the ground, they undergo extensive hands-on training with the tractors and blowers.
-And in order to continuously improve our services based on customer feedback and our knowledge of best practices, ongoing training is also provided to all operators throughout the season.
+As soon as the snow is on the ground, they undergo extensive hands-on training in supervised simulation exercises with the tractors and blowers.
+And in order to continuously improve our services based on customer feedback and our knowledge of best practices, ongoing training is also provided to all operators throughout the entire season.

-We would love to be able to guarantee that your driveway will be cleared by 7:00 a.m. but we cannot, in good faith, promise this.
-There are too many factors beyond our control that affect our launch time and when our operator will arrive at your address.
+We would love to be able to guarantee that your driveway will be cleared by 7:00 a.m., but we cannot, in good faith, promise this.
+Too many factors beyond our control affect our launch time and when our operator will arrive at your address.

 - when the snow starts